GoogleCloudPlatform/solutions-workshops/grpc-xds/README.md

   ```

   Set the `GRPC_GO_LOG_SEVERITY_LEVEL` and `GRPC_GO_LOG_VERBOSITY_LEVEL`
-  environment variables to see addtional log messages from `grpcurl`'s
+  environment variables to see addtional log messages from gRPCurl's
   interaction with the xDS control plane management server:

   ```shell